Work samples

 During my time with the Orchestra I was a multi-instrumentalist, playing a large range of instruments including: Ocarina, Tarka, Siku, Pututu, Bastón, Zumbador, Vasija Silbadora, Silbato de la Muerte, N'viké, Turú, Pinkullo, Teponaztli, Huéhuetl, Sonajero, and Rama.
 We played in important concert halls of Buenos Aires, Argentina, including the Teatro Colón and the Ballena Azul of the Centro Cultural Kirchner, and toured across the country as well as in France, Puerto Rico and Cuba.

-As part of my experience with the Orchestra, I was involved in instrument-building, costume construction, set design and construction, choreography and re-orchestration of contemporary works with Indigenous instruments.
+As part of my experience with the Orchestra, I was also involved in instrument-building, costume construction, set design and construction, choreography and re-orchestration of contemporary works with Indigenous instruments.

 Read more about the Orchestra